• Blackie: family dog, 1950s

 5:44: Took a walk; had a Chipotle beer to celebrate.
 She is coming home.
 Felt much relief - so afraid it might be another Austin phone call.

 Saturday: took Vegas for a walk.
 11:00a: subway to hospital, check in, wait.
 Spent time with Manhattan and Dr. Slate in staff break room.
 Manhattan lethargic and calm - nausea, trauma, and drugs.
 But good visit.
-Got the bag of foreign objects - pieces from an old collar, maybe from Anne’s when she chewed a collar?
-Went to Container Store to buy a lidded trash can, then to Union Square to get canned food for Vegas.
+Got the bag of collar pieces, Went to Container Store to buy a lidded trash can, then to Union Square to get canned food for Vegas.
 Sub home.

 4:15p: sub back to Tribeca for a visit, took Manhattan for walk to Canal Street.
-She’s better, more alert.
+I wanted her to feel a sense of familiarity and comfort.
+She's better, more alert.
 Took her back to hospital.
 Sub back to Container Store to trade trash cans, got countertop version.

 Sunday 12:26p: call from Doctor Slate: she's doing great - took off her IV and fed her.
 She is ready to go home.